open-rsx/rsb-manual/install.rst

 .. note::

-   For MacOS X 10.8 users: on mountain lion X11 is not provided anymore.
-For the core library of |project|, X11 is not needed but by many downstream projects.
+   For MacOS X 10.8 users: on mountain lion, X11 is not provided anymore.
+For the core library of |project|, X11 is not needed, but many downstream projects require it.
 So, if you need to install XQuartz you can get it from http://xquartz.macosforge.org/landing/.
-This is recommended (but not neccessary) also on earlier MacOS versions as XQuartz is more robust and up-to-date than the system-provided X11.
+This is recommended (but not necessary) also on earlier MacOS versions as XQuartz is more robust and up-to-date than the system-provided X11.

 .. _install-binary-java: